Booking.com

-Booking.com, headquartered in Amsterdam, is one of the largest online travel agencies.
-It is a subsidiary of Booking Holdings.
-In 2022, the company's mobile app was the most downloaded mobile app in the travel agency category.
-As of December 31, 2022, Booking.com offered lodging reservation services for approximately 2.7 million properties, including 400,000 hotels, motels, and resorts and 2.3 million homes, apartments in over 220 countries and in over 40 languages.
-It also offers flights in 54 markets and tours and activities in more than 1,200 cities.
+Booking.com is one of the largest online travel agencies.
+It is headquartered in Amsterdam, Netherlands and is a subsidiary of Booking Holdings.
+Booking.com provides lodging reservation services for approximately 3.4 million properties, including 475,000 hotels, motels, and resorts, and 2.9 million homes, apartments in over 220 countries and territories, and in over 40 languages.
+It also sells flights in 55 markets and tours and activities in more than 1,300 cities.

 History

 In 1996, Geert-Jan Bruinsma, a student at Universiteit Twente, founded Bookings.nl.

-In 2000, Booking.com was formed when Bookings.nl, merged with Bookings Online, founded by Sicco and Alec Behrens, Marijn Muyser and Bas Lemmens, which operated as Bookings.org.
-The name and URL were changed to Booking.com and Stef Noorden was appointed as its CEO.
+In 2000, Booking.com was formed when Bookings.nl merged with Bookings Online, founded by Sicco and Alec Behrens, Marijn Muyser, and Bas Lemmens, which operated as Bookings.org.
+The name and URL were changed to Booking.com, and Stef Noorden was appointed as its CEO.
 In July 2005, the company was acquired by Priceline Group (now called Booking Holdings) for $133 million, and was merged with ActiveHotels.com, a European online hotel reservation company, purchased by Priceline Group for $161 million in September 2004.